unterflow/unterflow/README.md

 #### Capabilities

 To capture network packages `unterflow-dump` requires access to raw sockets.
-Therefor it has to be run with either root privileges, i.e. using `sudo`, or it the binary requires the `CAP_NET_RAW` capability;
+Therefore it has to be run with either root privileges, i.e. using `sudo`, or the binary requires the `CAP_NET_RAW` capability;

 ```bash
 # add CAP_NET_RAW to binary to run it as non-root